ElectronicsTinkerer/HIEPA/README.md

 ## Syntax

 Syntax is documented in the `SYNTAX.md` file.
 Basic assembly similar to other assemblers such as XA65 or DASM since that is what I started writing assembly with.

+## Running

+Python 3.7+ along with a few libraries (re/os/sys/getopt/colorama/datetime) are needed to run the assembler.
+The main file is `Assember.py`.
+If run without any arguments, the help menu will be displayed which shows the various flags that can be passed to the assembler.

 ## License